thomasbierschenk-ap/generative-art-studio/README.md

 python3 src/main.py        # GUI (if Tkinter compatible)
 ```

-### Basic Workflow
+### Basic Workflow (GUI)

-1. Select a generation method from the dropdown
-2. Configure output size (width x height)
+1. Configure output size (width x height)
-3. Adjust method-specific parameters
+2. Adjust method-specific parameters using sliders and controls
-4. Click "Generate" to create the artwork
+3. Click "Generate" to create the artwork
+4. **Watch the live preview** as the artwork is generated in real-time
-5. Save as SVG or PNG
+5. Once complete, save as SVG or PNG

+**Live Preview Feature:**
+The GUI now includes a real-time preview canvas that shows the artwork as it's being created.
+You'll see each random walk being drawn step-by-step, making the generation process visible and engaging.
+The progress bar shows the overall completion percentage.

 ## Project Structure